georgia-tech-db/evadb/docs/index.rst

  * `Recognizing license plates <https://github.com/georgia-tech-db/license-plate-recognition>`_
  * `Analysing toxicity of social media memes <https://github.com/georgia-tech-db/toxicity-classification>`_

-The `Getting Started <source/overview/installation.html>`_ page shows how you can use EVA for different AI tasks and how you can easily extend EVA to support your custom deep learning model through user-defined functions.
+The `Getting Started <source/overview/installation.html>`_ page shows how you can use EvaDB for different AI tasks and how you can easily extend EvaDB to support your custom deep learning model through user-defined functions.

-The `User Guides <source/tutorials/index.html>`_ section contains Jupyter Notebooks that demonstrate how to use various features of EVA.
+The `User Guides <source/tutorials/index.html>`_ section contains Jupyter Notebooks that demonstrate how to use various features of EvaDB.
 Each notebook includes a link to Google Colab, where you can run the code yourself.

 Key Features
 ------------

-1. With EVA, you can **easily combine SQL and deep learning models to build next-generation database applications**.
-EVA treats deep learning models as  functions similar to traditional SQL functions like SUM().
+1. With EvaDB, you can **easily combine SQL and deep learning models to build next-generation database applications**.
+EvaDB treats deep learning models as  functions similar to traditional SQL functions like SUM().

-2. EVA is **extensible by design**.
+2. EvaDB is **extensible by design**.
 You can write an **user-defined function** (UDF) that wraps around your custom deep learning model.
-In fact, all the built-in models that are included in EVA are written as user-defined functions.
+In fact, all the built-in models that are included in EvaDB are written as user-defined functions.

-3. EVA comes with a collection of **built-in sampling, caching, and filtering optimizations** inspired by relational database systems.
+3. EvaDB comes with a collection of **built-in sampling, caching, and filtering optimizations** inspired by relational database systems.
 These optimizations help **speed up queries on large datasets and save money spent on model inference**.

 Next Steps
 ------------